Cranmore Mountain Resort

-Cranmore Mountain Resort, operating in the summer as Cranmore Mountain Adventure Park, is a ski area located in North Conway, New Hampshire, United States.
-It began operations in 1937, and was owned until 1984 by the Schneider family.
+Cranmore Mountain Resort, operating in the summer with a Mountain Adventure Park, is a ski area located in North Conway, New Hampshire, United States.
+It began operations in the winter of 1937–38, and was owned until 1984 by the Schneider family.
 During the late 1980s and 1990s, ownership of the resort changed hands several times; it is now owned by a group of New England businessmen and is undergoing several years of expansion and modernization.